Five-Year Plans of Bhutan: History

 From their inception, the development plans have been aimed at energizing the rest of the economy and promoting economic self-reliance.
 Windfall revenues from export receipts normally were used to reduce foreign debt and dependence on foreign aid.
 Planners also sought to involve the immediate beneficiaries of economic development.
 Representatives in the National Assembly and district officials were encouraged to become involved in projects, such as roads and bridges, schools, health care facilities, and irrigation works, in their district.
 Some costs for the projects were borne through self-help, such as households providing labor.
 Government planners also have endeavored to increase rural income through initiatives in the farming sector, such as stock-breeding programs, promotion of cash crops, and advanced agro-technology.
 Central government efforts also were aimed at increasing the quality of life by providing electrification, modern water and sanitation systems, better cooking equipment, and insulation for houses.

+The latest Thirteens Five Year Plan (2024–2029) (13th FYP) initiates a strategic shift in addressing the country's changing needs in a globalised world through implementing Bhutan's guiding philosophy of GNH (Gross National Happiness).
+The Plan's ambitious aim is for Bhutan to become a High-Income GNH Economy by 2034.
+This follows the recent graduation of Bhutan from the UN's Least Developed Countries list to Developing Country status in December 2023.
+The focus for this five-year period is on transforming the economy by paying attention to the strengths of its people, building societal advancement through progress and ensuring prosperity through economic resilience.
+Concurrently to the Five Year Plan, His Majesty King Jigme Khesar has envisioned a project in a special administrative region of southern Bhutan, to create the Gelephu Mindfulness City.
+The urban development project objective is to create an innovation driven strategic hub in South Asia blending economic growth with mindfulness, holistic living and sustainability.
+A key project aim is to address a significant challenge identified in the 13th FYP, the lack of job opportunities for young people from the prime-age workforce who are leaving Bhutan in search of better economic opportunities internationally.